Islandora/documentation/docs/installation/manual/installing_karaf_and_alpaca.md

 ### Configuring Karaf Logging

-We’r e going to apply some basic logging to our Karaf installation that should suffice for an example.
+We’re going to apply some basic logging to our Karaf installation that should suffice for an example.
 In a production installation, you may want to play around with some of these values for more personally useful logging.

 ```bash
 sudo mkdir /var/log/karaf